-Most class meetings will be held synchronously on Blackboard Collaborate Ultra and they will be recorded so they can be available asynchronously.
+Most class meetings will be held synchronously on Zoom.
 (The dates when there is no class meeting are shown in the schedule on the last page of this syllabus).

-All students must register with Pearson's My Mastering through Blackboard to be able to do the Mastering assignments.
-Instructions for registration are posted on Blackboard.
-In addition, there will be a class discussion board where students can discuss the course material, ask, and answer questions and discuss the case study material.
+There will be a class discussion board where students can discuss the course material, ask, and answer questions and discuss the case study material.
 I will respond to Discussion Board posts, email, and have virtual office hours by appointment.